Call for Papers — Forever Jung Conference

 Join CIIS to celebrate Jung’s legacy and explore his psychology’s impact on growth, healing, and cultural change in challenging times.

-The East-West Psychology Department at CIIS and The C.G.
-Jung Institute of San Francisco invite analysts, clinicians, artists, and scholars of depth psychology to submit proposals for a three-day conference commemorating the 150th birthday of C.G.
+The Department of East-West Psychology at CIIS and The C.G.
+Jung Institute of San Francisco invite proposals for a three-day conference commemorating the 150th birthday of C.G.
 Jung, taking place September 19–21, 2025 in person in San Francisco and virtually on zoom.

 Forever Jung?
 C.G.
 Jung’s Continued Relevance During Challenging Times